1st Source (SRCE)

 9. Return on Equity

-Over the last five years, 1st Source has averaged an ROE of 12.5%, excellent for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows 1st Source has a strong competitive moat.
+Over the last five years, 1st Source has averaged an ROE of 12.6%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+This shows 1st Source has a decent competitive moat.

-10. Key Takeaways from 1st Source’s Q3 Results
+10. Key Takeaways from 1st Source’s Q4 Results

-We enjoyed seeing 1st Source beat analysts’ net interest income expectations this quarter.
-We were also happy its revenue narrowly outperformed Wall Street’s estimates.
-On the other hand, its tangible book value per share slightly missed.
-Overall, this print had some key positives.
-The stock traded up 1.6% to $59.85 immediately after reporting.
+We were impressed by how significantly 1st Source blew past analysts’ net interest income expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+Overall, we think this was a decent quarter with some key metrics above expectations.
+The stock remained flat at $66.33 immediately after reporting.

 11. Is Now The Time To Buy 1st Source?

-1st Source is a fine business.
-Although its revenue growth was uninspiring over the last five years, its expanding net interest margin shows its loan book is becoming more profitable.
-And while its projected EPS for the next year is lacking, its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.
+In our opinion, 1st Source is a good company.
+Although its revenue growth was uninspiring over the last five years and analysts expect growth to slow over the next 12 months, its expanding net interest margin shows its loan book is becoming more profitable.
+Tread carefully with this one, however, as its projected EPS for the next year is lacking.

 1st Source’s P/B ratio based on the next 12 months is 1.2x.
 Looking at the banking space right now, 1st Source trades at a compelling valuation.
-If you’re a fan of the business and management team, now is a good time to scoop up some shares.
+If you believe in the company and its growth potential, now is an opportune time to buy shares.